Kipps Lane Crew: Notable crimes

-On February 14, 2009, the alleged leader of the KLC, Matthew Owen was stabbed and killed during altercation at an East London residence, another member and two others were injured.
+On February 14, 2009, the alleged leader of the KLC, Matthew Owen, was stabbed and killed during an altercation at an East London residence, and another member and two others were injured.
 It is not known what started the incident, but a fight erupted and spread into the backyard of the residence, as someone smashed through the patio door.
 Authorities say several people were involved in the brawl.